-I once dreamt of floating a cardboard replica of Lewis and Clark's keelboat down this river.
+I once dreamt of floating a small cardboard replica of Lewis and Clark's keelboat down this river.
 This dream has led to a cardboard boat, a series of videos and paintings, multiple float trips, and the (attempted) fulfillment of this dream.
 Daunting Courage remains an ongoing investigation of this important and beautiful river.

 Artist Statement: Snacks on the River